elijah-potter/blog/posts/3_awesome_ways_computers_generate_randomness.md

 One of the big advancements of the 20th Century was the creation of a branch of research called quantum physics.
 One of the things we learned was that on the scale of individual particles, it becomes provably impossible to predict state.
-Every time a measurement is taken of a subatomic particle, it’s state changes randomly.
+Every time a measurement is taken of a subatomic particle, its state changes randomly.

 One way we could sample subatomic particles is by placing a Geiger counter next to a bit of radioactive ore.
 Because whether an individual atom will decay at any given moment, we can know that the time between ticks of the Geiger counter is random.